Children and Young People

 As a registered charity, the Active Essex Foundation want to create the conditions to transform lives through sport and physical activity.

-3 core strands of work make up the Active Essex Foundation – Sport and Youth Crime Prevention aims to reduce vulnerabilities to youth crime and prevention; Sport and Youth Mental Health supports young people’s mental and emotional wellbeing; Asset Based Community Development helps strengthen our communities.
+3 core strands of work make up the Active Essex Foundation – Sport and Youth Crime Prevention aims to reduce vulnerabilities to exploitation and crime through early intervention; Sport and Youth Mental Health supports young people’s mental and emotional wellbeing; Asset Based Community Development helps strengthen our communities.

 At the heart of it all, is using the power of sport and physical activity to transform lives.